MicrosoftDocs/executable-docs/README.md

     ---
     ```

-5. Declare environment variables as they are being used in the Exec Doc.
+5. Declare environment variables _as they are being used_ in the Exec Doc using the export command.
+This is a best practice to ensure that the variables are accessible throughout the doc. \

-    **Example:**

-    ***Test Section***
+    \
+    **Example (BEFORE - ENVIRONMENT VARIABLES SECTION AT TOP, NOT DECLARED AS USED):**

+    ### Environment Variables Section

-    We are in the middle of the Exec Doc and we will now list the available regions for our Azure subscription.
+    We are at the start of the Exec Doc and are declaring environment variables that will be used throughout the doc.

     ```bash
     export REGION="eastus"
-    az account list-locations --query "[?name=='$REGION']"
     ```

+    ### Test Section

+    We are now in the middle of the Exec Doc and we will create a resource group.

+    ```bash
+    az group create --name "MyResourceGroup" --location $REGION
+    ```
+    \
+    **Example (AFTER - ENVIRONMENT VARIABLES DECLARED AS USED):**

+    ### Test Section

+    We are in the middle of the Exec Doc and we will create a resource group.

+    ```bash
+    export REGION="eastus"
+    export MY_RESOURCE_GROUP_NAME="MyResourceGroup"
+    az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
+    ```

     >**Note:** Environment variables are dynamic values that store configuration settings, system paths, and other information that can be accessed throughout a doc.
-By using environment variables, you can separate configuration details from the code, making it easier to manage and deploy applications in an environment like Exec Docs. \
+By using environment variables, you can separate configuration details from the code, making it easier to manage and deploy applications in an environment like Exec Docs.

-    \
-    If you are converting an existing Azure Doc to an Exec Doc and the Azure Doc does not environment variables at all, it is an Exec Doc writing best practice to add them.
+    >**Note:** If you are converting an existing Azure Doc to an Exec Doc and the Azure Doc does not environment variables at all, it is an Exec Doc writing best practice to add them.
+Additionally, if the Azure Doc has environment variables but they are not declared as they are being used, it is recommended to update them to follow this best practice.

 6. Add a random suffix at the end of _relevant_ environment variable(s).
 The example below shows how this would work when you are creating a resource group.